 Expect other providers to offer unlimited data for less than $60 a month here.
 All providers differ based on line rental inclusions, set-up fees and how they account for data used.
 While iiNet is generally competitive, expect other providers such as Exetel and AusBBS to offer cheap unlimited plans.
 Amaysim is also worth a look into with its promotional deals and no lock-in contracts as standard.

 At the fastest speed tier, you can expect some higher prices to boot.
 With iiNet cracking nearly triple figures for its cheapest plan, it falls behind again to some smaller providers.
-Upstart MyRepublic undercuts the competition by quite a margin, with top speeds with unlimited data for less than $60 a month.
+Upstart MyRepublic undercuts the competition by quite a margin, with top speeds with unlimited data for less than $70 a month.
 You can include some VoIP phone inclusions for about $10 extra – still placing it ahead of other competition such as Dodo and Teleron.
 Once again, watch out for set up fees and other upfront costs that may blow the first month’s cost out by a fair amount.